10. Security Integrity And Confidentiality

-You must comply with and not attempt to circumvent the administrative, physical and technical safeguards we implement and maintain in accordance with the GDPR and relevant standards to protect Personal Data.
+You must comply with and not attempt to circumvent the administrative, physical and technical safeguards we implement and maintain in accordance with the UK GDPR and relevant standards to protect Personal Data.

 10.2 Reporting a Personal Data Breach

-The GDPR requires Data Controllers to notify any Personal Data Breach to the applicable regulator (the Information Commissioner) and, in certain instances, the Data Subject.
+The UK GDPR requires Data Controllers to notify any Personal Data Breach to the applicable regulator (the Information Commissioner) and, in certain instances, the Data Subject.